 By the end of 2019, CalSIM estimates the state’s uninsured population could drop to about 6 percent of the population, or 2.5 million of the state’s projected 40 million residents, according to a story in Reporting on Health.

 ‘health disparities’ Archive

-Read about an alternative to the … [ Read full post ]
+During the most recent survey cycle, CHIS conducted interviews in … [ Read full post ]